Mjboothaus/data-beach/videos_to_watch.md

 ## Visual Studio Code (VS Code)

 Visual Studio Code is a (free) integrated development environment (IDE) provided by Microsoft.
 Ultimately it is a text editor with lots of cool (community-contributed) extensions for being more productive and reducing errors.
+If you like using Vim, Emacs, Atom, JetBrains, nano etc and think you'll be more productive with one of these then let's have a chat.

 ## Python